UKHO/AzurePipelinesAgentExporter/README.md

   - Gauge of the total of queued jobs for pool.
 Has labels of `"pool"`
   - A queued job is a job that has not yet started.
 If you have 6 build agents and 7 jobs, 6 jobs will be assigned to the agents, leaving one not started. `tfs_pool_queued_jobs` will then display `1`
 - tfs_pool_running_jobs
-  - Gauage of the total of running jobs for pool.
+  - Gauge of the total of running jobs for pool.
 Has labels of `"pool"`